Jones calculus: Phase retarders

 However, linear phase retarders, for which $|1\rangle, |2\rangle$ are linear polarizations, are more commonly encountered in discussion and in practice.
 In fact, sometimes the term "phase retarder" is used to refer specifically to linear phase retarders.

-Linear phase retarders are usually made out of birefringent uniaxial crystals such as calcite, MgF_{2} or quartz.
+Linear phase retarders are usually made out of birefringent uniaxial crystals such as calcite, MgF2 or quartz.
 Plates made of these materials for this purpose are referred to as waveplates.
 Uniaxial crystals have one crystal axis that is different from the other two crystal axes (i.e., n_{i} ≠ n_{j} = n_{k}).
 This unique axis is called the extraordinary axis and is also referred to as the optic axis.
 An optic axis can be the fast or the slow axis for the crystal depending on the crystal at hand.
 Light travels with a higher phase velocity along an axis that has the smallest refractive index and this axis is called the fast axis.
 Similarly, an axis which has the largest refractive index is called a slow axis since the phase velocity of light is the lowest along this axis.
-"Negative" uniaxial crystals (e.g., calcite CaCO_{3}, sapphire Al_{2}O_{3}) have n_{e} < n_{o} so for these crystals, the extraordinary axis (optic axis) is the fast axis, whereas for "positive" uniaxial crystals (e.g., quartz SiO_{2}, magnesium fluoride MgF_{2}, rutile TiO_{2}), n_{e} > n_{o} and thus the extraordinary axis (optic axis) is the slow axis.
+"Negative" uniaxial crystals (e.g., calcite CaCO3, sapphire Al22O3) have n_{e} < n_{o} so for these crystals, the extraordinary axis (optic axis) is the fast axis, whereas for "positive" uniaxial crystals (e.g., quartz SiO2, magnesium fluoride MgF2, rutile TiO2), n_{e} > n_{o} and thus the extraordinary axis (optic axis) is the slow axis.
 Other commercially available linear phase retarders exist and are used in more specialized applications.
 The Fresnel rhombs is one such alternative.